 - Shortness of breath

 - Anxiety from being inside the closed booth

 If you are concerned or have questions about having a lung plethysmography test, it’s important to talk with your doctor.

 Normal results depend on varying factors, including age, weight, height, gender and ethnic background.

 Abnormal results show that there is a problem in the lungs.
 For example, the problem could be caused because of a breakdown of the lungs’ structures, an issue with the chest wall and its muscles or a condition that makes it difficult for the lungs to expand and contract.

 While lung plethysmography will not find the cause of the problem, it helps your doctor narrow down the possibilities.
 Once your doctor has enough data from various pulmonary function tests and other procedures, your doctor can diagnose and treat your condition more accurately.

 What Are the Next Steps?

 In addition to keeping track of your pulmonary health, finding the right treatment options for you is essential.
 Your treatment plan will depend on factors, such as your lung disease diagnosis, your pulmonary function test results, chest x-rays and CT scans and your lung disease symptoms.
-Your treatment plan could include medications, inhalers, oxygen therapy, pulmonary rehabilitation and stem cell therapy.
-If you or a loved one has a chronic lung disease, such as COPD, emphysema or pulmonary fibrosis and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+Your treatment plan could include medications, inhalers, oxygen therapy, pulmonary rehabilitation and cellular therapy.
+If you or a loved one has a chronic lung disease, such as COPD, emphysema or pulmonary fibrosis and would like to learn more about cellular therapy options, contact us at (800) 729-3065.